-- Required: Class Reader, Available at Maple Press (330 South 10th Street). - Suggested: Williams, Joseph M. Style: Ten Lessons in Clarity and Grace, 6th edition and up. - Suggested: A grammar handbook of your choice (can be used for a short period on exams, so pick something that's easy for you to use) - Consider St. Martin's Handbook, Wadsworth Handbook, The Blue Book of Grammar and Punctuation, The Grammar Bible - Suggested: A dictionary
+- Required: Class Reader, Available at Maple Press (330 South 10th Street).
+You can pick up in-store or order online through their website. - Suggested: Williams, Joseph M. Style: Ten Lessons in Clarity and Grace, 6th edition and up. - Suggested: A grammar handbook of your choice - Consider St. Martin's Handbook, Wadsworth Handbook, The Blue Book of Grammar and Punctuation, The Grammar Bible - Suggested: A dictionary